urbanairship/python-library/README.rst

 versions.
 This release focuses on support for Python 3 and the new version 3 push API.
 There is also a major reorganization of the codebase.

-In favor of channels, support for device token registration has been removed.
+To encourage the use of our SDK, which takes care of proper channel registration, support for device token registration has been removed.
 Support for v1 endpoints has also been removed and support for:
 - blackberry pin lookup,
-- lookup and listing for device tokens, and
+- lookup and listing for device tokens, andcd
 - sending to device tokens
 has been moved from v1 to v3.